 How?
 Truck , ferry, boat, local plane, car

 ‘In Tanganyika we believe that only evil, Godless men would make the color of a man’s skin the criteria for granting him civil rights.’

-The oldest part of Zanzibar city, Stone Town is an exotic fusion of Asia and Africa.
+The oldest part of Zanzibar city, Stone Town is a labyrinth, an exotic fusion of Asia and Africa.
 If you discount the Internet cafes.
 Then I’m off to the east for some time all on my own.
 On the way I stop off at a small reserve to see the rare red colobus monkeys who ignore us and feign sleep, hammock-like between two trees.
 I’m flailing, trying to get a good picture before I’m hauled back by my guide who has noticed a deadly green mamba, also flailing, but in my direction.

 The flight home is on Ethiopian Airlines via Addis and is eventful.
 I get my view of Kilimanjaro-the pilot flies so close to the peak that I can see the trekkers on the winding paths.
 On the next leg we are struck by lightning.